aaron-bao/twitter_lexile/README.md

-web app to see lexile scores for most recent tweets of a user. still needs some fixes to account for emojis
+web app to see lexile scores for most recent tweets of a user

 hosted for the moment at http://aaronbao.pythonanywhere.com